darkwebdesign/symfony-addon-pack/doc/reference/constraints/collection.md

 # Collection

-This constraint is used when the underlying data is a collection (i.e. an array or an object that implements `Traversable` and
-`ArrayAccess`), but you'd like to validate every item of that collection against one or more constraints.
+This constraint is used when the underlying data is a collection (i.e. an array or an object that implements `Traversable`), but you'd like to validate every item of that collection against one or more constraints.
 For example, you might validate a collection of email addresses using the `Email` and `NotBlank` constraint.

 ```text
 Note: In contradiction to the Collection constraint provided by Symfony, this constraint is used to validate every